MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 An analyst who uses Workplace Analytics sometimes has in mind a goal or problem that they want to solve.
 For example, they might know of a problem to examine and which pockets of people are suffering from it, whether it is – for example, collaboration overload or excessive time worked after work hours.

 Sometimes opportunities are less obvious.
-For this, it’s possible to take advantage of the many workplace metrics that Workplace Analytics tracks.
+For this, it's possible to take advantage of the many workplace metrics that Workplace Analytics tracks.
 These metrics are calculated from data that Workplace Analytics extracts, on a regular basis, from available Office 365 data.

 Workplace Analytics automatically scans to determine whether any [groups](#what-is-a-group) show unusual numbers in particular metrics.
-It then points out which groups show unusual activity on particular metrics – for example, an excess of low-quality meetings, or a lack of focus time.
+It then points out which groups show unusual activity on those metrics – for example, an excess of low-quality meetings, or a lack of focus time.

-Then, as a Workplace Analytics user, you can choose to start an improvement plan to respond to this unusual activity.
-To do this, you would use the Solutions scan feature to create such a plan for the affected group.
+Then, as an Workplace Analytics user with the analyst, limited analyst, or PM role, you can start a plan to respond to this unusual activity.
+To do this, you'd use the Solutions scan feature to create such a plan for the affected group.

-## Use Solutions scan to find potential improvement opportunities
+## Use Solutions scan to find potential opportunities

 Workplace Analytics runs AI-based detection every week as part of the standard weekly data processing.
 This detection seeks outliers and anomalies in the data – in particular, it scans to determine whether any groups show unusual numbers for the following metrics: